DavutHaxor/Bootin/README.md

 You need to put the media file that you want to create animation from to project folder.

 Some devices do not support playing audio during boot animation.
-This happens either cause it's not included in build.prop (ro.config.play.bootsound) or the boot animation binary on your doesnt support it (/system/bin/bootanimation).
-You can decompile it to see if it's included (binary is written in c++)
+This happens either cause "ro.config.play.bootsound=1" is not included in build.prop or the boot animation binary on your device doesn't support it (/system/bin/bootanimation).
+You can decompile the binary to see if audio support is included (binary is written in c++)

 ## Steps in script